adobecom/milo/libs/features/commerce/README.md

 # Milo Commerce

-A future that retrieves and displays product prices and checkout URL on Milo pages.
+A future that retrieves and displays product prices and checkout URLs on Milo pages.

+Price offers are provided by [Web Commerce Service](https://developers.corp.adobe.com/wcs/docs/api/openapi/wcs/latest.yaml).
+To communicate with this service, Milo Commerce uses `@pandora/data-source-wcs` npm package hosted on corporate Artifactory.
+Checkout URLs are constructed with another `@pandora` npm package.

-## Architecture
+## Build artifacts

+The need to use corporate npm packages results in need for build step.
+It emits several files to Milo deps folder:
+- `libs/deps/commerce.js` - ESM bundle to be used by consumers
+- `libs/deps/commerce.d.ts` - types and docs, used by VS code
+- `libs/deps/literals/price/{lang}.json` - price literals obtained from Odin endpoint

 ## Development